lakejs/lake-docs/reference/dropdown.md

 # {{ $frontmatter.title }}

-The `Dropdown` interface represents a UI component that provides a menu of options.
+The `Dropdown` interface represents a UI component that provides a menu of selectable options.

 Example: